sst/sst/www/docs/advanced/testing.md

 }
 ```

 We poll every second up to 5 seconds.
-5 seconds is often more than enough as the latency for async event is less than 1 second.
+5 seconds is often more than enough as the latency for async event is less than a second.

 And then wrap the test inside the poller function: